"It's terrible how you are so dismissive of the Flow Hive. It is a great option for beekeepers".

-Pretty awesome, eh (even if for just the production values)?
+Pretty awesome eh, even if only for the impressive production values?
 The messages relayed in this introductory video have generated a huge interest worldwide and made Flow Hive one of the most successful crowdfunding campaigns in history.

 So what is Flow Hive and how valid is it as a choice for the serious for beekeeper?

-Beekeeping is a wonderful hobby, enjoyed by beekeepers worldwide.
+Beekeeping is a wonderful hobby, enjoyed by beekeepers across the world.
 It has so many aspects that keep us engaged and intrigued.
-These range from the science to the delight in nature.
+These range from the science to a delight in nature.
 In addition, there is always the chance of companionship and community with fellow beekeepers.

 To top it all off there is the possibility of beautiful, sweet honey from your own bees.

 The harvesting of honey isn't the most straightforward of beekeeping tasks.
 While there are numerous tools available to extract honey from the comb, it does take a little time, as we will discover elsewhere.